madilkhan002/Transport-Manager/README.md

-It's and Android App with User and Admin Module
+It's and Android App with User and Admin Module.

-Admin Module :
+* Admin Module :
-Admin can perform CRUD operation on Users and can change route information (Firebase db and Storage) User Module:
+* Admin can perform CRUD operation on Users and can change route information (Firebase db and Storage)

+User Module:
-Eligible user can generate QR Code
+* Eligible user can generate QR Code
-Can Chat with Other Users (Implemented Using Firebase Realtime Database) Can see current location and Destination (Google Maps Api) Can see all routes information
+* Can Chat with Other Users (Implemented Using Firebase Realtime Database)
+* Can see current location and Destination (Google Maps Api)
+* Can see all routes information

 ![image](https://github.com/madilkhan002/Transport-Manager/assets/75298232/734e6b1c-2a34-44a3-b1c2-74b4f9bc6ae4)

 dependencies {